$5,600 From a $100K Prop Account: How Exerato Passed a Challenge in 2 Weeks | Upscale

 Exerato's payout certificate on the Upscale platform — $5,600, February 25, 2026

-Experience Across 5+ Prop Firms: Why Upscale
+Experience Across 5+ Prop Firms: How Exerato Chose a Platform

 Before Upscale, Exerato traded on five or more prop platforms.
 His maximum payout across all firms was $15,000 on Funded Pips.
+After testing multiple firms, he identified four factors that mattered most for his trading style.

 Prop Trading vs. Your Own Capital